 Morning, Day Two.
 One of the many blessings of my life has been good eyesight.
 At age 62 I still don’t wear glasses.
 When the binoculars started to rotate in my direction, I quietly scooted back into the forest.
 Jessup Correctional Institute.
 Twenty-four miles.

 Crossing Rt.
 32. The socks came off, the running shoes stayed on.

 A beaver dam next to two juvenile detention centers: The Maya Angelou Academy at New Beginnings and Capital Guardian Youth Challenge Academy.
 The pond behind the dam is a large one that stretches all the way to the trees in the far back.

 After a couple of river crossings, I reached the main power line that runs east of Laurel and followed this into the forest south of Rt.
 198. The outside temp had reached 90 degrees.

-North Tract, Ft Meade.
+North Tract Forest outside Ft Meade.
 This is an eight-thousand acre parcel of forest acquired in the early 1990s from the U.S. Army.
 It was cleared of unexploded ordnance and turned into part of the large Patuxent Research Refuge.
-I’ve been hiking this forest since the early 80s and I can still remember hitting the dirt whenever the choppers flew low or soldiers patrolling the outer trails walked by.
+I’ve been hiking this forest since the early 80s and I can still remember going to the ground whenever the choppers flew low or soldiers patrolling the trails marched by.
 It’s now open to the public and is a fantastic place to get lost in.

 At the end of each day, I'd spend some quality time looking for and removing ticks from my legs and other hidden parts of my body.
 There were big ones and little ones, never less than a dozen.
 Some were still looking for a target, others had found theirs.
 This is a ritual I never avoid.